-As you plan your weekend, start by thinking about what kinds of activities your family enjoys the most and what will keep your kids (and hubby, too) happiest throughout the weekend!
-Then, use our guide below by matching your family's interests and location with our corresponding suggestions.
-We hope we've made it super simple for you to find the perfect three-day fall excursion for your family.
-And please be sure to share your vacation stories with us when you return!
+As you plan your weekend, start by thinking about what kinds of activities your family enjoys most and what will keep your kids happiest throughout the weekend, Then, match your family's interests and location with our corresponding suggestions.

 If Your Family Loves the Beach

 If your family couldn't get enough of the beach this summer or somehow the summer escaped you and you never made it to the beach, the fall can be the perfect time to spend a few days at the shore.
 Many shore resorts offer steep discounts after Labor Day, and frequently summer restaurants and attractions are open well into September and even into October.
-In the fall, you'll avoid the scorching sun, but temperatures can still be warm enough to enjoy making sand castles, walking sandbars, collecting seashells, and in some areas, even surfing in the ocean waves.
+In the fall, you'll avoid the scorching sun, but temperatures can still be warm enough to enjoy fall beach festivals, making sand castles, walking sandbars, collecting seashells, and in some areas, surfing.

-Where to Go in the Northeast: Cape Cod, Massachusetts
+Where to Go in the Northeast: Cape Cod, Mass.

 With it's beautiful ocean beaches and gentle bayside, Cape Cod is the obvious choice for a family that loves the beach.
 If you've never been to the National Seashore in slightly cooler temperatures, don't miss out -- it's an unbelievably refreshing experience.

-Where to Go in the Mid-Atlantic: Cape May, New Jersey
+Where to Go in the Mid-Atlantic: Cape May, N.J.

-Where to Go in the South: The Golden Isles, Georgia
+Where to Go in the Southeast: Golden Isles, Ga.

 Golden sunsets and majestic beaches make the Golden Isles long-time favorites, frequently included on lists of America's best islands.
 Perfect for a family beach getaway, you'll also enjoy kayaking, biking and tennis, along with nature activities such as dolphin watching and sea turtle walks.
 St. Simons, Little St. Simons and Sea Island are the most popular islands to visit, but you may also enjoy Jekyll Island, home to the Summer Waves Water Park.

-Where to Go in the Midwest: Traverse City, Michigan
+Where to Go in the Midwest: Traverse City, Mich.

-With sugar-sand beaches, towering dunes and Caribbean blue water, in Traverse City you'll feel like you're on vacation at the ocean without having left the Midwest.
+With sugar-sand beaches, towering dunes and Caribbean blue water, you'll feel like you're on vacation at the ocean without having left the Midwest in Traverse City.
 In many ways it's the same, but with a freshwater twist!

-Where to Go in the West: Santa Cruz, California
+Where to Go in the West: Santa Cruz, Calif.

 From the West Coast to the East, fall is a wonderful time for biking and hiking in the mountains while enjoying beautiful fall foliage.
 In fall, you won't be as bothered by the black flies, and the cool, crisp air is perfect for bike rides over rugged mountain trails and long hikes to mountain summits, where you'll be rewarded with breathtaking views of colorful leaves.
 For families with young children, consider all-inclusive resorts where there is plenty of entertainment for kids of all ages right on the property.

-Where to Go in the Northeast: Bretton Woods, New Hampshire
+Where to Go in the Northeast: Bretton Woods, N.H.

 Although New England mountains may be enjoyed throughout the fall, if you're traveling in early October, there's nothing as beautiful as the mountain peaks you'll see while driving on Route 302 in New Hampshire's White Mountains.
 Families will enjoy hiking a portion of the Appalachian Trail and taking the COG railway to the top of the 6,288-foot mountain, where in addition to spectacular views, you'll find a museum and gift shop.
 Teens will particularly enjoy Bretton Woods Ski Area's newly built Canopy Tour, including 10 zip lines with some up to 900 feet long.

-Where to Go in the Mid-Atlantic: The Poconos, Pennsylvania
+Where to Go in the Mid-Atlantic: Pocono Mountains, Pa.

-Just a short drive from New York and Philadelphia, the Poconos are a popular and affordable 3-day weekend destination for families living in the Mid-Atlantic.
+Just a short drive from New York and Philadelphia, the Poconos is a popular and affordable three-day weekend destination for families living in the Mid-Atlantic.
 In the Poconos, families will particularly enjoy outdoor adventures such as hiking, biking, rafting, canoeing and more.

-Where to Go in the South: Smoky Mountains, Tennessee
+Where to Go in the South: Asheville, N.C.

 Enjoy spectacular mountain views, comfortable temperatures and endless outdoor family fun along the Blue Ridge Parkway in the Smoky Mountains.
 From hiking in caverns to zip lines and waterfalls, you'll be hard-pressed to choose what you'd rather do.
 In the evenings, enjoy street performers and the Appalachian Craft Center in the city of Asheville.
 And for the brave, don't miss Sliding Rock, where 11,000 gallons of water flow per minute over a 60-foot rock into a six-foot-deep pool of clear water!